abarker/pytest-helper/doc/sphinx_docs/index.rst

    including a few tests.
 As (or if) the module continues to evolve it is easy to extract those tests into a separate test module at some point.

+   If `script_run` is not called from a script's `__main__` module then it returns without doing anything.
+Any relative paths passed to the function are expanded relative to the directory of the module from which the `script_run` function is called.

    The example in the :ref:`Introduction` shows how to use `script_run` to run a self-test on a file.
 The line below shows how the `script_run` function would be used to run pytest, with the `-v` verbose argument, on a test